maigen/stack_clone/README.md

 *As a user, I want to view a questions and its responses, so that I can get help if I'm having the same problem.

+*As a user who didn't ask a question, I want to vote on which answer I think is best, so that higher-voted answers display higher on the page.

+##To be completed:

+*As a user, I want to receive a confirmation email when I sign up, so I know I signed up properly.

 *As a user who asked a question, I want to choose the best answer, so that it is displayed before the other answers and future users see it first.

-*As a user who didn't ask a question, I want to vote on which answer I think is best, so that higher-voted answers display higher on the page.

 *As a user, I want to search questions, so that it's easier to find what I'm looking for.
 Hint: Use the Textacular gem for searching.